notaryproject/notaryproject.dev/content/en/blog/2023/announcing-notation-rc4.md

 - Introduce switch `NOTATION_EXPERIMENTAL=1` to enable experimental features
 - Introduce new CLI command `notation policy` to simplify trust policy configuration
 - Support OCI distribution referrers API
-- Introduce signing and verification with [OCI image layout](https://github.com/opencontainers/image-spec/blob/v1.0/image-layout.md) as experimental feature
+- Introduce signing, listing and verification with [OCI image layout](https://github.com/opencontainers/image-spec/blob/v1.0/image-layout.md) as experimental feature

 ### Support validating Certificate revocation with OCSP

 OCSP stands for Online Certificate Status Protocol.
 It is a protocol used to check the revocation status of digital certificates.
 When a certificate is revoked, it means that it is no longer valid and should not be trusted.
 To enforce validating certificate revocation, the verification level of trust policy configuration should be set to `strict` as following.
 Once this is done, the CLI command `notation verify` can be used to validate the signatures including checking certificate revocation status with OCSP.
+The verification process will fail if any certificate in the certificate chain has been revoked.

 ```json
 "signatureVerification": {